Tuesday, October 20, 2009

 I remember the time when I made my first online submission.
 It was a reaction paper on Hamlet.
 I recall being so anxious that I didn’t realize I sent the paper five times (my professor told me so afterward).
 It was kind of embarrassing to be told off (though I’d like to believe that my professor was more amused than angry); but then again, better safe than sorry, right? :]

 There’s something about online submission that always makes me nervous.
 At the very least, I take 15 minutes before I enter the email address of the professor; another 15 minutes to multiple-check it; a few more minutes to make sure that I’ll be attaching the right file; a minute to actually attach the file; additional 15 minutes to think about what to write on the note area (Here is my paper, Sir/Ma’am. / Should I be friendly? / It’s our last paper, should I say thanks? / Should I say how much I enjoyed the semester? / What if I didn’t? / Should I lie? / Or what the hell, can I just say nothing at all?! ); and if I did decide to say something for propriety’s sake, there must be 20 more minutes to check the grammar; and finally, a good extra 30 minutes to contemplate on whether to truly click the SEND button or not.
-In the end, after all of these perusing, you realize that the tragedy is when you found out that the professor didn’t receive ANYTHING.
-Swell, huh?
+In the end, after all of these perusing, how must I react should I realize that the tragedy is finding out that the professor DID NOT receive anything at all?
+Kill me now?
+Oh God.

 Wednesday, September 2, 2009